facostarainis/earthindex-dh2026/README.md

 1. Gather a few reliable initial examples of what you want to find.
 Use your previous experience, find information in news articles, NGO reports, social media, etc. Mark a small number of **positive** labels and run a **Quick Search**.
 2. Review the results carefully to try to understand how the tool worked.
 Identify any new hotspots you weren’t aware of: focus on clusters of multiple detections, but also pay attention to smaller, isolated ones, which may indicate borderline cases. **Where did it work well?
 Where did it fail?.**
 3. Based on this initial analysis, label a few dozen **positive** and **negative** and run a **Deep Search**.
 Negatives are especially important because they allow you to filter out edge cases—things that look similar to what you're looking for, but aren't.
-Use the brush to select them all at once!If you’re unsure how to label them, switch between the different basemaps and use Google Earth to better understand what you’re seeing.
+Use the brush to select them all at once!
+If you’re unsure how to label them, switch between the different basemaps and use Google Earth to better understand what you’re seeing.
 When in doubt, **it’s always better not to label something than to label it incorrectly**.
 4. **Iterate** a few times, adding labels until you’re satisfied with the results.
-Usually you'll get good results after +100 positive and +300 negative labels, but don’t overdo it: it’s impossible to detect absolutely everything, and that’s not the tool’s goal! **Usage quota is 30 DeepSearch runs per month**.
+Usually you'll get good results after +100 positive and +300 negative labels, but don’t overdo it: it’s impossible to detect absolutely everything, and that’s not the tool’s goal! **Usage quota is 30 Deep Search runs per month**.
 5. Export the detections and review them manually in Google Earth, QGIS, or other GIS software.
 You might discover things the tool missed!

 ## Recommendations